medical-software-quality/project-quality-plan/quality_plan.md

 ## Background

-Some processes in the pharma have regulatory requirements over how they are implemented and conducted (such as GLP and GCP, here denoted GxP).
+Some processes have regulatory requirements over how they are implemented and conducted (such as GLP and GCP, here denoted GxP).
 Software supporting such processes must follow regulations regarding how it is declared fit for use for such GxP processes.
 Such regulations include those by EMA and FDA